zhixiangteoh/eecs280-notes/midterm/midterm.md

 - Pointing to an object past the object's lifetime
   - e.g. pointing to an object in a previous function call that has concluded because of non-conformance to reference semantics (lecture notes p.
 23)

-### Explain actions that can cause undefined behavior or runtime error (e.g. not initializing pointer)
+### e.
+Explain actions that can cause undefined behavior or runtime error (e.g. not initializing pointer)

 See notes on common pointer errors for examples and a short description/explanation.

 ## 4. Arrays

-### Be able to explain similarities and differences of traversal by index and traversal by pointers
+### a.
+Be able to explain similarities and differences of traversal by index and traversal by pointers

 | - | Traversal by index | Traversal by pointers |
 |---|---|---|
 |Similarities|Both use **pointer arithmetic** to iterate through elements|Both use **pointer arithmetic** to iterate through elements|
 |Differences|Uses an integer index to subscript the array pointer|Uses a separate pointer variable to step through array|

-#### Understand how arrays look in memory
+#### i.
+Understand how arrays look in memory

 Arrays are contiguous chunks of memory, at least the size of the number of elements.

-#### Use traversal by index
+#### ii.
+Use traversal by index

 See [similar section in Pointers](#traversal-by-index)

-#### Use traversal by pointer when working with arrays
+#### iii.
+Use traversal by pointer when working with arrays

 See [similar section in Pointers](#traversal-by-pointer)

-### Be able to explain array decay
+### b.
+Be able to explain array decay

 Arrays are objects without *value* as a whole.
 Array decay is when the compiler converts the array into a pointer to the first element in the array, when an array is used **in a context where a value is required**.

 Note: As in lecture notes, "when an array object's value is not required, it does not decay into a pointer.
 For example, the address-of (`&`) operator **requires** an object but not its *value* - thus, applying `&` to an array produces a pointer to the whole array, not a pointer to an individual element nor a pointer to a pointer."

-### Detect when array decay happens in a block of code
+### c.
+Detect when array decay happens in a block of code

 It happens generally at all times on the RHS of an assignment or expression (except for the case of `&` as noted above); more specifically in any context where a value is required.

-### Understand that arrays are not class-type objects and they are basically pointers
+### d.
+Understand that arrays are not class-type objects and they are basically pointers

 Class-type objects are compound objects (e.g. `struct`s and `class`es) associated with **values**, whereas arrays do not have a value as a whole.

 ## 5. Compound Objects and ADTs

-### Students should be able to define and create an ADT (e.g. define constructors properly, etc.)
+### a.
+Students should be able to define and create an ADT (e.g. define constructors properly, etc.)

 **Class-type objects** (compound objects) are objects composed of member subojects, each which may be of a different type.